mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - at top right click your name
   - next to Account ID, click the copy icon (two overlapping squares)
   - paste your Account ID in a new text file (It pastes without the dashes.
 Leave it that way - you need it without the dashes.)
-  - save this in a file called `s3-creds.txt` or something in a folder on your Desktop called `app-secrets` or something.
+  - save this in a file called `aws-details.txt` or something in a folder on your Desktop called `app-secrets` or something.
 You'll need it shortly.
-Whatever you do, never commit the `app-secrets` folder or the `s3-creds.txt` file to your github repo.
+Whatever you do, never commit the `app-secrets` folder or the `aws-details.txt` file to your github repo.
 These will have to be kept locally on your computer, or better yet, saved to a password manager.

 #### AWS User Policy
 - in searchbar at top, enter `iam` and select IAM